Two models of double descent for weak features: Discussion

 \section{Discussion}

-Our analyses show that when features are chosen in an uninformed manner, it may be optimal to choose as many as possible---even more than the number of data---rather than limit the number to that which balances bias and variance.
-This choice is conceptually and algorithmically simple and avoids the need for precise control of regularization parameters.
-It is reminiscent of the practice in machine learning applications like image and speech recognition, where signal processing-based features are individually weak but in great abundance, and models that use all of the features are highly successful.
-This stands in contrast to scenarios where informed selection of features is possible; for example, in many science and medical applications, features are hand-crafted and purposefully selected.
-As illustrated by the ``prescient'' selection model, choosing the number of features to balance bias and variance can be better than incurring the costs that come with using all of the features.
-The best practices for model and feature selection thus crucially depend on which regime the application is operating under.
+Our analysis shows that when features are chosen in an uninformed manner, it may be optimal to choose as many as possible---even more than the number of data---rather than limit the number to that which balances bias and variance as suggested by classical analyses.
+This choice is simple, both conceptually and algorithmically (although it may incur a computational penalty for processing large numbers of parameters), and avoids the need for precise control of regularization parameters.
+It is reflective of the practice in modern machine learning applications like image and speech recognition, where signal processing-based features are individually weak but in great abundance, and models that use all of the features, notably neural networks, are highly successful.
+This stands in contrast to the ``scientific'' scenarios with informed selection of features; for example, in many science and medical applications, features are purposefully chosen based on the detailed understanding of the underlying phenomena.
+As illustrated by the ``prescient'' model that selects the best features, in that case choosing the number of features to balance bias and variance can be better than incurring the costs that come with using all of the features.